Statism: State socialism

+State socialism broadly refers to forms of socialism based on state ownership of the means of production and state-directed allocation of resources.
+It is often used in reference to Soviet-type economic systems of former communist states and, by extension, those of North Korea, Cuba, and the People's Republic of China.
 Politically, state socialism is often used to designate any socialist political ideology or movement that advocates for the use of state power for the construction of socialism, or to the belief that the state must be appropriated and used to ensure the success of a socialist revolution.
-It is usually used in reference to Marxist–Leninist socialists who champion a single-party state.
+It is usually used in reference to Marxist–Leninist socialists who champion a one-party state.
+Critics of state socialism argue that its known manifestations in Soviet-model states are merely forms of state capitalism, claiming that the Soviet model of economics was based upon a process of state-directed capital accumulation and social hierarchy.